-Pentax K-1 versus Sony A6500
+Pentax K-1 vs Sony A6500

-The Pentax K-1 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and October 2016.
+The Pentax K-1 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and October 2016.
 The K-1 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (K-1) and an APS-C (A6500) sensor.
-The Pentax has a resolution of 36.2 megapixel, whereas the Sony provides 24 MP.
+The Pentax has a resolution of 36.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Pentax K-1 vs Sony A6500

 An illustration of the physical size and weight of the Pentax K-1 and the Sony A6500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The K-1 can be obtained in two different colors (black, silver), while the A6500 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (47 percent) than the Pentax K-1.
 Moreover, the A6500 is substantially lighter (55 percent) than the K-1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.